phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (partition n xs)
 ```
-Partition an indexed data structure into vectors of size n.
-Returns a new array.
+Partition an indexed data structure into vectors of maximum size n.
+Returns a new vector.

 ## `peek`